PlayStation: The Official Magazine

 PlayStation: The Official Magazine (PTOM) was a magazine originally known as PlayStation Magazine (PSM), becoming PlayStation: The Official Magazine in late 2007.
 PlayStation: The Official Magazine was published 13 times a year by Future plc until its cancellation in late 2012.

 PSM's UK-based partner magazine, PSM3, was another Future publication.

 History

 PSM: 100% Independent PlayStation Magazine

 Prior to becoming the official magazine, PSM was an independently published video game magazine specializing in all Sony PlayStation-brand video game consoles and handheld gaming platforms.
-PSM was published by Future, who also publishes PlayStation Official Magazine.
+PSM was published by Future, who also publishes PlayStation Official Magazine in United Kingdom.

 The magazine launched with the September 1997 issue, which featured Final Fantasy VII on the cover.
 During its publication, it consistently outsold every other PlayStation-dedicated magazine both in the United States and abroad (according to independent ABC audits).